 REST JSON Endpoints with ETag Caching: The API provides easy-to-use REST endpoints that return responses in JSON format.
 It also supports ETag caching, which allows you to cache responses based on inscriptions.
 This helps optimize performance and reduce unnecessary requests.

 Auto-Scale Server Configurations: The Ordinals API supports three run modes based on the

 RUN_MODE environment variable:

 default: This mode runs all background jobs and the API server.
 It is suitable for running a single instance of the API.

 readonly: Only the API server runs in this mode.
 It is designed for auto-scaled clusters with multiple

 writeonlyinstance is responsible for populating the database.

-writeonly: This mode is used in an auto-scaled environment to consume new inscriptions.
+writeonly: This mode is used in an auto-scaled environment to consume new inscriptions and push that data to a database.
 It works in conjunction with multiple

 The Rate Limit per Minute(RPM) is applied to all the API endpoints based on the requested token addresses.